X

 Taiheiki – Chronicle of Great Peace

-It has written in the late 14th century and deals primarily with the Nanboku-cho, the period of war between the Northern Court of Ashikaga Takauji in Kyoto, and the Southern Court of Emperor Go-Daigo in Yoshino.
+It was written in the late 14th century and deals primarily with the Nanboku-cho, the period of war between the Northern Court of Ashikaga Takauji in Kyoto and the Southern Court of Emperor Go-Daigo in Yoshino.

-We can see the influence of the Buddhism, still, Onryo was blamed for a succession of disturbances between the Northern Court of Ashikaga Takauji in Kyoto, and the Southern Court of Emperor Godaigo in Yoshino.
+We can see the influence of Buddhism.
+Still, Onryo was blamed for several disturbances between the Northern Court of Ashikaga Takauji in Kyoto and the Southern Court of Emperor Godaigo in Yoshino.

-These battles are historically very important as they led to the extinction of the Southern Court of the Japanese Imperial Line, which to this day is seen as legitimate.
+These battles are historically significant as they led to the extinction of the Southern Court of the Japanese Imperial Line, which is still considered legitimate.

-Onryo was perceived as a powerful force which has a tremendous influence on society.
+Onryo was perceived as a powerful force that tremendously influences society.

 The Taiheiki: A Chronicle of Medieval Japan (Tuttle Classics)